Updated: Feb 16, 2021

 A large percentage of whom will never be reunited with their owners - simply because their owners are unknown.

-This results in a lot more animals being taken into care.
+This results in a lot of animals being taken into care of local animal shelters.

 This also increases the amount of re-homing that animal rescues must do to keep up with with their local shelter populations.

 A microchip is a small chip about the size of a rice grain.

 According to the Calgary Humane Society "A microchip is also called an “identifying integrated circuit” – it is a small chip (about the size of a rain of rice) that will bring up a specific number when scanned by the proper type of scanner."

 "Microchips use radio frequency identification technology to communicate with microchip scanners.
 The ‘chip’ of the microchip is surrounded by glass so your animal is never in contact with the actual ‘chip’."